 3-D gimmicks, superlative kills and the founding of one of horror’s most recognizable artefacts make Friday the 13th Part III the most influential instalment in the series

-Thanks to John Carpenter’s reluctant decision to pursue a Halloween sequel as Jason’s first instalment went into production, it was Haddonfield scourge Michael Myers, dredged from the mystique-crushing annals of ambiguity and emboldened by a deathly white pallor, who was the genre’s most recognizable attraction.
-It’s no secret that the original Friday the 13th, despite having the deliciously deranged Pamela Voorhees as the killer, was a straight-up derivative of Carpenter’s breakout film, creator Sean Cunningham transparently suggesting, “Halloween is making incredible money at the box office.
-Let’s rip it off,” in a phone call to screenwriter Victor Miller, but financially there wasn’t much in it.
+Thanks to John Carpenter’s reluctant decision to pursue a Halloween sequel as Jason’s first instalment went into production, it was Haddonfield scourge Michael Myers, dredged from the mystique-crushing annals of ambiguity and emboldened by a deathly white pallor, who was still the genre’s most recognizable attraction, even if Carpenter temporarily put the series to bed by seemingly killing off both Michael and Loomis.
+It’s no secret that the original Friday the 13th, despite having the deliciously deranged Pamela Voorhees as its killer, was a straight-up derivative of Carpenter’s breakout film, creator Sean Cunningham transparently suggesting, “Halloween is making incredible money at the box office.
+Let’s rip it off,” in a phone call to screenwriter Victor Miller, but as an exercise in successful marketing there wasn’t much in it.

-Ironically, when Friday the 13th Part II went into development in 1981, it was pitched as a Halloween II rip-off.
+Ironically, Halloween II took a leaf out of Jason’s book by upping the gore and submitting to the same slasher formula that the original Halloween unwittingly triggered, but when Friday the 13th Part III went into development in 1981, it was first pitched as a Halloween II rip-off.
 Initially set in a psychiatric hospital, the idea was to have Jason track down the surviving Ginny, offing a bunch of fellow patients and doctors in the interim.
-Steel, who producers envisaged as their Jamie Lee Curtis, was originally approached to reprise the role, but turned it down with a view to shedding the slasher stigma and broadening her horizons.
+Steel, who producers envisaged as their Jamie Lee Curtis going forward, was originally approached to reprise the role, but turned it down with a view to shedding the slasher stigma and broadening her horizons.

 The role of protagonist Chris Higgins went to a young Dana Kimmell, who would find regular work in the early 80s with one-off appearances in popular TV shows such as Happy Days, The A-Team and Dynasty.
 All-American beauty Kimmell certainly looked the part, with an endearing quality that put her firmly in the realms of sympathetic victim, but she was no Amy Steel, and Kimmell would all but confirm Popescu’s suggestion that actors were cast for purely aesthetic reasons.
 “I had done a film called Sweet Sixteen, and I guess the producer/director saw me in that,” she would explain.
 “I went for an audition and basically met with Steve Miner and that was it.
 I didn’t have to do a whole lot of auditioning for it.”